 What is Broadcast Journalism?

-The world of broadcast journalism is a fast-paced one with news stories being delivered across various broadcast channels almost immediately after they are generated.
+The world of broadcast and journalism is a fast-paced one with news stories being delivered across various broadcast channels almost immediately after they are generated.
 The entire process involves using traditional journalism skills like interviewing members of the public, gleaning the facts of a news story and then adapting the content for television, radio or the internet which involves writing segments for the TV or radio, anchoring and recording those segments and then editing them before the broadcast.
 Sometimes such segments are broadcast live from the locations where events are occurring.

 What is the Difference Between Print and Broadcast Journalism?

 As the name suggests, ‘print journalism’ is the on-paper reporting of news stories and other content in newspapers and magazines.
 This also includes photographing, collecting, writing and editing for these media outlets.
 The common aspect between print and broadcast journalism is that both mass communication vehicles disseminate information to the public.
 Broadcast journalism, on the other hand, makes use of electronic means to do the same.
 It primarily comprises of radio journalism, television journalism and internet journalism.
-It is more real-time in nature as compared to its printed counterpart.
+It is more real-time in nature than its printed counterpart.

 What Skills Do I Need to Become a Successful Broadcast Journalist?